Looking for a better way to prevent mold from growing indoors?

 8. Vent Appliances

-Be sure to properly vent appliances that create moisture, such as clothing dryers, stoves and other combustion appliances that produce water vapor.
+Be sure to properly vent appliances that create moisture, such as clothes dryers, stoves and other combustion appliances that produce water vapor.

 9. Direct Water Away from the Foundation